Student Performance After RainbowIn high school and beyond, RCS students excel

 Awards & Honors

-Some of the awards our Omega alumni have garnered in high school and beyond:
+Below are some of the awards our Omega graduates have earned at the high school level:

 - Class valedictorian, Carolina Day